seilanhiep/data/kh/source_data/wildlife_conservation_society/protected_areas_and_forests/protected_areas_and_forests_metadata.md

 Description

 This asset provides boundaries, land size and status of protected areas in Cambodia.
 Geographic data is encoded in the WGS 84 coordinate reference system.
-Data were provided to us in vector format by Save Cambodia's Wildlife's Atlas Working Group.
+Data were provided to ODC in vector format by Save Cambodia's Wildlife's Atlas Working Group.

 Format